cs50nestm/programs/fahrenheit/README.md

     </span>
   </summary>
 <br>
 <p>First consider what datatype the variable that holds degrees Celsius should be.
 Recall that an `int` only holds a whole number and a `float` holds a number with a decimal.
-So you can declare a new `float` as below, and use `get_float` to promt the user for a value. </p>
+So go ahead and declare a new `float` as below, and use `get_float` to prompt the user for a value. </p>

 ```c
 #include <cs50.h>